First-Time Visitors

 What is an algorithm?
 According to Wikipedia, an algorithm is “a self-contained step-by-step set of operations to be performed.
 Algorithms perform calculation, data processing, and/or automated reasoning tasks.”

-I have spent more than 20 years as a digital marketing professional.
+I have spent nearly 30 years as a digital marketing professional.
 During that time I have had to pay close attention to how the tools we use daily on the web work.
-I have had to understand and pay attention to how they consume the information we provide, how they process that information and what they do with it.
+I have had to understand and pay attention to how online tools consume the information we provide, how they process that information and what they do with it.

-While I can’t tell you the secret sauce of exactly how Google chooses to list one link over another in search results or why Facebook promotes one status update over another (they don’t publish their algorithms for obvious competitive reasons), I can help you think about how they likely work based on logic and more than two decades of experience.
+While I can’t tell you the secret sauce of exactly how Google chooses to list one link over another in search results or why Facebook promotes one status update over another (they don’t publish their algorithms for obvious competitive reasons), I can help you think about how they likely work based on logic and nearly three decades of experience.

 About the title of this site: There is no single “Reputation Algorithm” to rule them all, as Tolkien might have it.
 The phrase is my shorthand for the effect these programs have on our perception of the world.

 My name is David Erickson.
-I work for Tunheim, a Minnesota-based public relations firm, as senior digital strategist.
+I work for Tunheim, a Minnesota-based public relations firm, as Director of Digital and Social Media.

 I was doing “search optimization” back when the Yahoo! directory was the default home page of Netscape, the dominant browser in 1995 by “optimizing” directory listings for websites so they’d be more easily found for appropriate terms when people searched the Yahoo! directory.

-During the following two decades, I’ve built websites, conducted email outreach campaigns, participated in online forums, published eNewsletters, and built followings on social sites.
+During the following three decades, I’ve built websites, conducted email outreach campaigns, participated in online forums, published eNewsletters, and built followings on social sites.

 I’ve built eCommerce sites and dealt with the effects of negative online reviews.